ELEPHANT

 tigress jump numerous times through a two-foot (61 cm) diameter hoop.
 After some perseverance, the lion reluctantly followed.
 At the

-end of the act, the keeper lay on the floor sandwiched between both animals.40 Regardless of moments of playful interaction and the act of
+end of the act, the keeper lay on the floor sandwiched between both Animals.
+40 Regardless of moments of playful interaction and the act of

-pretending to sleep designed to display the keeper’s compatibility with the lion and tiger, from the earliest menagerie acts, there was physical coercion with varying degrees of force used to bodily move lions and tigers.
+pretending to Sleep designed to display the keeper’s compatibility with the lion and tiger, from the earliest menagerie acts, there was physical coercion with varying degrees of force used to bodily move lions and tigers.
 Pushing and handling came to typify menagerie human–animal big cat acts and underpinned the progression towards compliance and tameness by the end of the act.

 References for records about Atkins Menagerie